shaik1002/biggitlabbomb/doc/user/analytics/analytics_dashboards.md

   - Add and remove visualizations.
   - Resize or move panels.

-## Data explorer
+## Visualization designer

 > - Introduced in GitLab 16.4 [with a flag](../../administration/feature_flags.md) named `combined_analytics_visualization_editor`.
 Disabled by default.
 > - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/425048) in GitLab 16.7.
 Feature flag `combined_analytics_visualization_editor` removed.
-> - [Renamed](https://gitlab.com/gitlab-org/gitlab/-/issues/470875) in GitLab 17.6 from "Visualization designer" to "Data explorer"

 NOTE:
 This feature is only compatible with the product analytics data source.

-You can use the data explorer to:
+You can use the visualization designer to:

 - [Create custom visualizations](#create-a-custom-visualization).
 - [Generate custom visualizations with GitLab Duo](#generate-a-custom-visualization-with-gitlab-duo).